praveenkumarsrivas/Jarvis-AI-using-python3-/README.md

 ### System

-*What is the current cpu and battery?*
+*What is the current CPU and battery?*
 *Logout of my account*
 *Restart my computer*
 *Shut down my computer*